deshawnwatson100-max/klarity-app/README.md

   - **"Add Reflection"** (purple, rgba(168, 85, 247, 0.15))
   - **Reflection Status** (green, rgba(16, 185, 129, 0.1))

+**Daily Comment Input Bar** ✨ NEW
+- Fixed at bottom of drawer
+- Frosted glass input field with placeholder "Add a comment about this day..."
+- Multiline support (up to 80px height)
+- Purple send button that turns green on save
+- Comments are persisted per date
+- Existing comments load automatically when drawer opens

 **Interaction**
 - Smooth spring animations with staggered card entrance (50ms delay per card)
 - Tap outside or swipe down to dismiss